Your Garden Soil and You

 upon your health too!
 There are chemicals and micro-nutrients present in

-all types of soils.
-Some are good and are essential for healthy plant growth.
+all types of soils, which are essential for healthy plant growth.
+There are

-There are chemicals which are bad and can harm your plants or stunt their
+chemicals which are bad and can harm your plants or stunt their growth, too.

-growth.
-What is in or not in your soil, can get ingested by your plants.
+What is in your garden soil, can get ingested by your plants.
+Humans are

-Humans are one step up the food chain.
-What your plants ingest gets into
+one step up the food chain.
+What your plants ingest gets into your system

 Types of Soil: